rohit-lakhanpal/publish-your-saas-offer/README.md

 3. In the "My Access" section, check if "Marketplace Offers" is listed and if access is granted.

 <i>For internal Microsoft employees:<br>
 Please note, if "Marketplace Offers" does not have access granted, follow these instructions to create a test account to publish offers on Partner Center: [Create a Test Account for Marketplace Publishing](https://microsoft.sharepoint.com/:w:/t/MasteringtheMarketplace/EQ7xYtzBWIdMpRyIwnfvjqMBavINIAHy717HZCK-2IlLLg?e=2NpKlN).
-These instructions will result in a new test Azure AD tenant that must be used for the app registrations in step 1 below, as well as for logging in to Partner Center with the point of view of a Global Admin of a publisher (as opposed to a Microsoft employee).
+These instructions will result in a new test Azure AD tenant that must be used for the app registrations in step 1 below, as well as for logging in to Partner Center with the point of view of a Global Admin of a publisher (as opposed to someone who has limited permissions to publish on behalf of Microsoft).
 NOTE:
   * Azure Active Directory is now Microsoft Entra ID
   * Only complete up to "Working with Partner Center Step 2: Enrolling into the Commercial Marketplace Program".
 There is no need to complete "Step 3: Completing vetting and authorization" which is only needed for production offers</i>